AIAnytime/GPT-OSS-RAG/README.md

 No local setup needed — it runs on Colab!

-Just make sure to set your NVIDIA API key:
+Just make sure to set your NVIDIA API key.

 ## License